12 Annoying Things Movies Always Get Wrong About Real Life

 What people watch on TV

 When film characters watch TV, they are almost always watching the news, because the news anchor is making some revelation about the zombie apocalypse or a murderer on the loose or whatever catastrophe is advancing the plot.
 Why can’t they just turn on Spongebob Squarepants and unwind for a change?
+Or maybe they should watch a crime drama and dish on all the things crime shows get wrong.

 New York City